 General comments / Tips: Pole set up: During set up, ensure that each pole segment is fully seated into the adjoining pole segment, failure to do so will damage the poles.
-Guy line tips: When setting up the long guy lines for the main support poles find the center of the guy line cord and tie knot with a small fixed loop.
-Then insert the pole tip through the desired grommet in the tarp, then hook the guy line loop over the pole tip.
-Guy lines will need to be relocated on the tarp as needed for different configurations.
+Guy line tips: When setting up the guy lines, tie knot with a small fixed loop directly to the webbing loops on the tarp & main tent body.
+It's best to wrap the triangle fabric flap around the back fiberglass tent poles and then guy out for additional structural support.
+Guy lines will need to be adjusted on the tarp & tent as needed for different configurations.
 Supplemental attachment loops: This tarp has three extra webbing loops with side release buckles on the vehicle end of the tarp.
 These loops are not necessary for the configurations described above.
-They are provided to encourage creativity & alternate configurations.
+They are provided to encourage creativity & accommodate alternate configurations.

 Disclaimer: Dirt and grit on your vehicle may rub against the tarp and impact your vehicle's finish, be aware and act accordingly.
 Slumberjack will not be held liable for any damage to your vehicle.
 Please note, configuations shown above may not fit all vehicles.
-All questions welcome & thank you for your business!
+All questions are welcome & thank you for your business!